APogue/APogue.github.io/_posts/posts/2024-08-05-Article-Draft-v2.md

 		- UCLA takes a very hands-off approach to guidance and oversight based on these principles

+		- USAC has their own set of bylaws and judicial system as "checks and balances"

+		- USAC is accountable to *all* students

 		- USAC charges mandatory fees from student tuition in order to run a large portion of undergraduate life

 			- [not all fees are at USAC discretion](https://www.reddit.com/r/ucla/comments/mtr3ns/what_is_usac_a_sort_of_brief_guide/)